richardlam4391/IBM_Data_Science_Professional_Certificate/Machine Learning with Python/README.md

 # Machine Learning with Python
-## Title: Building a Rainfall Prediction Classifier
+## Building a Rainfall Prediction Classifier

 ---